dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/Plan.md

 - **Risk**: ElementStyle might conflict with cell selection styling
   - **Mitigation**: WPF selection template overrides cell style appropriately; tested with row selection

-## Change Log Addition (2025-10-18 â€“ MouseMoveToElement Custom Procedure Operation)
+## Change Log Addition (2025-10-18 ?
+MouseMoveToElement Custom Procedure Operation)
-- **User Request**: Add new operation "MouseMoveToElement" to SpyWindow â†’ Custom Procedures that moves the mouse cursor to the center of a UI element without clicking.
+- **User Request**: Add new operation "MouseMoveToElement" to AutomationWindow ¡æ Custom Procedures that moves the mouse cursor to the center of a UI element without clicking.
-- **Solution**: Implemented MouseMoveToElement operation in both ProcedureExecutor (headless) and SpyWindow (interactive) with single Element argument.
+- **Solution**: Implemented MouseMoveToElement operation in both ProcedureExecutor (headless) and AutomationWindow (interactive) with single Element argument.

 ### Overview
 The MouseMoveToElement operation provides non-destructive cursor positioning by moving the mouse to a UI element's center without performing a click.
 This is useful for hover interactions, user guidance, and UI element testing.